VirtusLab/scala-cli/website/docs/commands/basics.md

 sidebar_position: 3
 ---

-Scala CLI is a command line tool that executes a given command on the inputs it’s provided with a given [configuration](../guides/configuration.md) to produce a result.
+Scala CLI is a command line tool that executes a given command on the inputs it’s provided with, using a given [configuration](../guides/configuration.md) to produce a result.

 The most important commands are: